Toggle menu

 Your personal data - what is it?

 Personal data is information relating to a living person who can be identified from that data.
 Identification can be based on the information alone, or in conjunction with any other information.
-The processing of personal data is governed by the General Data Protection Regulation 2016 (GDPR) and supplemented by the Data Protection Act 2018.
+The processing of personal data is governed by the UK General Data Protection Regulation (UK GDPR) and supplemented by the Data Protection Act 2018.

 What Personal Data will we collect from you?

 We will only collect the personal information we need to provide you with relevant information, services and support or to progress investigations and enquiries.
-The personal data we will collect includes:
+The personal data we may collect includes:

 • Name